dankamongmen/notcurses/README.md

 Notcurses opens up advanced functionality for the interactive user on workstations, phones, laptops, and tablets, at the expense of e.g. some industrial and retail terminals.
+Fundamentally, Curses assumes the minimum and allows you (with effort) to step up, whereas Notcurses assumes the maximum and steps down (by itself) when necessary.
+The latter approach probably breaks on some older hardware, but the former approach results in new software looking like old hardware.

 Why use this non-standard library?